-9. Mark well!
-That neither Christ nor His apostles, ever gave to His followers, what is know today as a denominational name, such as "Catholic," "Lutheran," "Presbyterian," "Episcopal," and so forth--unless the name given by Christ to John was intended for such, "The Baptist," "John the Baptist" (Matt.
-11:11 and 10 or 12 other times.)
+- 9. Mark well!
+That neither Christ nor His apostles, ever gave to His followers, what is know today as a denominational name, such as "Catholic," "Lutheran," "Presbyterian," "Episcopal," and so forth-unless the name given by Christ to John was intended for such, "The Baptist," "John the Baptist."
+"Verily I say unto you, Among them that are born of women there hath not risen a greater than John the Baptist" (Matt.
+11:11), and ten or twelve other times.
 Christ called the individual follower "disciple."
 Two or more were called "disciples."
 The organization of disciples, whether at Jerusalem or Antioch or elsewhere, was called Church.
 If more than one of these separate organizations were referred to, they were called Churches.
 The word church in the singular was never used when referring to more than one of these organizations.
-Nor even when referring to them all.

-10. I venture to give one more distinguishing mark.
+Nor even when referring to them all. - 10.
+I venture to give one more distinguishing mark.
 We will call it--Complete separation of Church and State.
-No combination, no mixture of this spiritual religion with a temporal power.
-"Religious Liberty," for everybody.
+No combination, no mixture of this spiritual religion with a tempor "Religious Liberty," for everybody.

-And now, before proceeding with the history itself, let me call your attention to-- THE CHART
+And now, before proceeding with the history itself, let me call your attention to:

+THE CHART

 I believe, if you will study carefully this chart, you will better understand the history, and it will greatly aid your memory in retaining what you hear and see.
 Remember this chart is supposed to cover a period of two thousand years of religious history.

-Notice at both top and bottom of the chart some figures, the same figures at both top and bottom - 100, 200, 300, and so on to 2,000.

-They represent the twenty centuries of time--the vertical lines separating the different centuries.
+Notice at both top and bottom of the chart some figures, the same figures at both top and bottom-100, 200, 300, and so on to 2,000.
+They represent the twenty centuries of time, the vertical lines separating the different centuries.

 Now notice on the chart, near the bottom; other straight lines, this line running left to right, the long way of the chart.
 The lines are about the same distance apart as the vertical lines.
 But you can't see them all the way.
 They are covered by a very dark spot, representing in history what is known as the "dark ages."
 It will be explained later.
-Between the two lowest lines are the names of countries . . .
+Between the two lowest lines are the names of countries ...
 Italy, Wales, England, Spain, France, and so forth, ending with America.
 These are names of countries in which much history is made during the period covered by the names themselves.
 Of course not all the history, some history is made in some of the countries in every period.
 But some special history is made in these special countries, at these special periods.

 Now notice again, near the bottom of the chart, other lines a little higher.
 They, too, covered in part by the "dark ages," they also are full of names, but not names of countries.
-They are all "nick-names."
+They are all "nicknames."
 Names given to those people by their enemies.
-"Christians"--that is the first: "The disciples were called Christians first at Antioch" (Acts 11:26).
+"Christians"--that is the first:

+"And the disciples were called Christians first in Antioch" (Acts 11:26).
 This occurred about A.D.
 43. Either the pagans or Jews gave them that name in derision.
-All the other names in that column were given in the same manner--Montanists, Novationists, Donatists, Paulicians, Albigenses, Waldenses, etc., and Ana-Baptists.
+All the other names in that column were given in the same manner-Montanists, Novationists, Donatists, Paulicians, Albigenses, Waldenses, etc., and Ana-Baptists.
 All of these will again and again be referred to as the lectures progress.